henrybarthelemy/ToDoListApp/README.md

 # ToDoListApp
 Created with Django utilizing bootstrap.
-Web app created after learning django where users can log in and work with their own to-do list
+Web app where users can log in and work with their own to-do list

 ## Users

-Includes ability login and register users, as well as bootstrap for front end nav bar and forms
+Includes ability for users to login and register, as well as bootstrap for front end nav bar and forms

 <img width="768" alt="image" src="https://user-images.githubusercontent.com/59814640/209494326-c2008bd3-e004-4688-b262-168f8db6aec5.png">